canonical/lxd/doc/storage-backends.md

 ## Notes
 ### Directory

- - The directory backend is the fallback backend when nothing else is configured or detected.
  - While this backend is fully functional, it's also much slower than all the others due to it having to unpack images or do instant copies of containers, snapshots and images.

 ### Btrfs

- - The btrfs backend is automatically used if /var/lib/lxd is on a btrfs filesystem.
  - Uses a subvolume per container, image and snapshot, creating btrfs snapshots when creating a new object.
  - When using for nesting, the host btrfs filesystem must be mounted with the "user\_subvol\_rm\_allowed" mount option.

 ### LVM

- - A LVM VG must be created and then storage.lvm\_vg\_name set to point to it.
- - If a thinpool doesn't already exist, one will be created, the name of the thinpool can be set with storage.lvm\_thinpool\_name .
  - Uses LVs for images, then LV snapshots for containers and container snapshots.
  - The filesystem used for the LVs is ext4 (can be configured to use xfs instead).
- - LVs are created with a default size of 10GiB (can be configured through).

 ### ZFS

- - LXD can use any zpool or part of a zpool. storage.zfs\_pool\_name must be set to the path to be used.
- - ZFS doesn't have to (and shouldn't be) mounted on /var/lib/lxd
  - Uses ZFS filesystems for images, then snapshots and clones to create containers and snapshots.
  - Due to the way copy-on-write works in ZFS, parent filesystems can't be removed until all children are gone.
 As a result, LXD will